Rolf Jacobsen (poet): German Occupation years

 After his internment, Jacobsen settled at Abelsethgården in the city of Hamar.
 He worked as a bookseller for ten years, and then as a journalist and night editor for the newspaper Hamar Stifstidende.
 In 1950 he converted to Roman Catholicism, and in 1951, Jacobsen published his third collection of poems, Fjerntog.
 The poems were traditional in form.
 In this work and in Hemmelig liv (1954), Jacobsen expressed his troubled compassion for the world around him.
 A new theme was the rough and lonely Norwegian scenery.

 Jacobsen often expressed ironically his doubts about technology, and praised the blessings of little joys.
 Sometimes he used humor, sometimes his poems had hymnlike solemnity.
 In Hamar, Jacobsen lived in an old wooden house near Lake Mjøsa and the railroad.
 These surroundings he also described in his poems.
 Jacobsen's later books include Pass for dørene – dørene lukkes (1972), Pusteøvelse (1975), and Tenk på noe annet (1979).

 Personal life

 Jacobsen was engaged for a time to Elisabeth Wiborg, daughter of author Julli Wiborg.
-In 1940 Jacobsen married Petra Tendø (1912–1983); they had two sons.
+In 1940 Jacobsen married Petra Tendø (1912–1983); they had two sons; Trond Tendø Jacobsen and Bjørn Tendø Jacobsen.
 While his parents' marriage did not succeed, Jacobsen's own marriage was harmonious.
 After his wife's death, in his last book, Nattåpent (1985), Jacobsen published tender and mournful poems about their life together: "Whoever loves for years / hasn't lived in vain."

 He died in 1994 and was buried at Hamar kirkegård in Hamar.